 Cases of suspected bullying will be investigated thoroughly and carefully.
 All those involved will be given the opportunity to talk about the matter with an appropriate person who will then take the necessary and appropriate action.
-A record of the investigation and its outcome will be kept.
+A record of the investigation and its outcome will be kept on The Manor's online monitoring system, 'CPOMS'.
+The member of staff who first witnessed/dealt with the incident should create a CPOMS log, which will be added to with actions by those staff involved in the next steps.
 The Form Teacher will monitor the situation.

 The Anti-Bullying Policy serves the needs of bullies as well as the bullied.
-Support from the Class Teacher or member of the SLT may be necessary, as well as parental involvement to reinforce the school's message that any bullying must cease.
+Support from the Class Teacher, Head of Section, Deputy Head Pastoral or Head may be necessary, as well as parental involvement to reinforce the school's message that any bullying must cease.

 Bullies are also made aware of the sanctions available to the school to ensure that it ceases.